Window fog makes it hard to see the road ahead, and like a pesky bee to a soda can, it always comes back.

 Now that you know how to defog windows, you’ll know what to do the next time things get steamy inside your car.

-Do you have any other tips and tricks on dealing with foggy car windows?
-Let us know in the comments below!
+Do you have any tips or questions about defogging car windows?
+Leave them in the comments below.